Tolkien's monsters: Evil and darkness

 Tolkien's Roman Catholicism gave him a clear sense of good and evil, and a ready symbolism to hand: light symbolises good, and darkness evil, as it does in the Bible.

 In The Fellowship of the Ring, the first evil being that the Hobbits encounter after leaving the Shire on the quest to destroy the One Ring is Old Man Willow, a powerful tree or tree-spirit who controls much of the Old Forest.
 He is wholly malevolent.
-Outside the entrance to Moria, the Fellowship is again attacked, this time by the Watcher in the Water.
+Outside the entrance to Moria, the Company is again attacked, this time by the Watcher in the Water.
 It specifically seizes Frodo, the ring-bearer, as if it knew and opposed the quest.
 Evans comments that though clearly deadly dangerous, the monster is vague, only sketchily described in the text.

 Evans notes that "vaguer still", possibly not even living, are the "monstrous Watchers" that guard the gate of the Tower of Cirith Ungol, on a pass into the evil land of Mordor.
 Tolkien describes them as aware, but immobile, with an indwelling "spirit of evil vigilance":

 The monstrous Watchers are defeated by the Elvish light of the Phial of Galadriel; Sam holds it up "and the shadows under the dark arch fled"; Sam sees "a glitter in the black stones of their eyes", full of malice, and their will is broken.

 The light of the Phial of Galadriel is effective, too, against Middle-earth's giant spider Shelob, daughter of the line of the evil Ungoliant.
 Shelob is both evil and ancient, "bloated and grown fat with endless brooding on her feasts, weaving webs of shadow; for all living things were her food, and her vomit darkness".